thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 #### Results on the JSSP

-Let us now compare the end results that our hill climbers can achieve using either the `1swap` or the new `nswap` operator after three minutes of runtime on my little laptop in [@tbl:hillClimbingNSwapRSJSSP].
+Let us now compare the end results that our hill climbers can achieve using either the `1swap` or the new `nswap` operator after three minutes of runtime on my little laptop computer in [@tbl:hillClimbingNSwapRSJSSP].

 |$\instance$|$\lowerBound(\objf)$|setup|best|mean|med|sd|med(t)|med(FEs)|
 |:-:|--:|:--|--:|--:|--:|--:|--:|--:|